-Bai begins the book with Kerry’s crushing, and apparently surprising defeat in 2004 (I had had a strong feeling about the race’s outcome from the point that he did not respond forcefully to the Swift Boat attacks in August and thus did not share the surprise of some of the sources Bai interviewed.
-If anything, Kerry’s lack of response reminded me strongly of Michael Dukakis‘ failure to counter the Lee Atwater-conceived Willie Horton ads that had such a devastating effect on his candidacy.).
+Bai begins the book with Kerry’s crushing, and apparently surprising, defeat in 2004.
+(I had had a strong feeling about the race’s outcome from the point that he did not respond forcefully to the Swift Boat attacks in August and thus I did not share the surprise of some of the sources Bai interviewed.
+If anything, Kerry’s lack of response reminded me strongly of Michael Dukakis‘ failure to counter the Lee Atwater-conceived Willie Horton ads that had such a devastating effect on his candidacy.)

 From the loss, Bai moves to explore the different level of change in party operation and vision that Democratic strategists and members felt were necessary.
-Democracy Alliance founder Rob Stein is shown as playing a key role in raising party awareness about the degree of organization the Republicans had fostered, thereby helping people understand what they confronted.
+Democracy Alliance founder Rob Steinn is shown as playing a key role in raising party awareness about the degree of organization the Republicans had fostered, thereby helping people understand what Democrats confronted.

-Technology also is a lense through which one sees some of the major conflicts between, on the one hand, the 1990s, Clinton-era establishment, who modernized and moved the party toward the political center and who fashioned two presidential victories by traditional methods of fundraising and politicking, and, on the other hand, the more progressive and technologically oriented new guard embodied by Zuniga and Pariser.
+Technology also is a lense through which one sees some of the major conflicts between, on the one hand, the 1990s Clinton-era establishment, which modernized and moved the party toward the political center and fashioned two presidential victories by traditional methods of fundraising and politicking, and, on the other hand, the more progressive and technologically-oriented new guard embodied by Zuniga and Pariser.

 The resulting conflicts are often messy.

-At one party gathering, the former president loses his temper when questioned about his wife Hillary’s vote to go to war in Iraq, and proceeds to rant about all kinds of right-leaning policies and directions he says were ascribed to him.
-Bai also shows the ongoing and occasionally public struggles between current White House majorduomo Rahm Emanuel and then-party chairman about Dean’s 50-state strategy-an approach, which Emanuel felt diverted valuable resources from battleground states.
+Bai describes one party gathering where the former president lost his temper when questioned about his wife Hillary’s vote to go to war in Iraq and proceeded to rant about all kinds of right-leaning policies and directions he said were ascribed to him.
+Bai also shows the ongoing and occasionally public struggles between current White House majordomo Rahm Emanuel and the then party chairman about Dean’s 50-state strategy – an approach which Emanuel felt diverted valuable resources from battleground states.

-In the end, the Democrats swept to victory, and each of the groups and people listed above, and a host of others could claim some share of the triumph, if not the spoils.
+In the end, the Democrats swept to victory.
+Each of the groups and people listed above and a host of others could claim some share of the triumph, if not the spoils.

-The question about the argument was less clearly answered.
+The inside argument about remaking Democratic politics is less clearly answered.
 Bai ends the book with a lion in winter-like address from former New York Governor Mario Cuomo, who reminds the exultant Democrats that, despite their smashing electoral victories, they still “have no big idea.”

-The Argument has a number of the strengths and weaknesses that characterize much of his work that appears in The New York Times magazine.
-His intelligence, writing skills and thorough reporting are apparent throughout the work, and yet one often leaves his pieces, and, in this case, the book, feeling like you’ve not actually learned much new or different.
+The Argument has a number of the strengths and weaknesses that characterize much of Bai’s work that appears in The New York Times magazine.
+His intelligence, writing skills and thorough reporting are apparent throughout the work; and yet one often leaves his pieces, and, in this case, the book, feeling like she has not actually learned much new or different.

-The Democrats’ need to articulate a vision greater than “We are not the Republicans” has been known for a long time.
+The Democrats’ need to articulate a vision greater than “We are not the Republicans” has been known for a long time, for example.
 So, too, has the Republicans’ superior ground level organizational capacity, forged during the late 70s and 80s by people like Richard Viguerie, strategist Grover Norquist and strengthened in the 90s by Christian Coalition leader Ralph Reed.
-His explanation of the rise of blogging is engaging and not particularly informative to the tens of millions of people who have clicked onto DailyKos during the past decade.
+Bai’s explanation of the rise of blogging is engaging but not particularly informative to the tens of millions of people who have clicked onto DailyKos during the past decade.

-One gets the sense while reading The Argument that Bai’s is writing for those people who were among Rob Stein’s target audience-Democrats who did not get why their party was being consistently clobbered in elections, yet did not think that drastic action or rethinking needed to be taken to stop the slide.
+One gets the sense while reading The Argument that Bai is writing for those people who were among Rob Stein’s target audience – Democrats who did not get why their party was being consistently clobbered in elections, yet did not think that drastic action or rethinking needed to be taken to stop the slide.

 Which brings us back to Obama and the Democrats’ current strong position.

 Obama appears in The Argument as a skilled writer who unsurprisingly adopts a both/and position toward traditional party stalwarts and the emerging online progressive movement.
-He contributes a spirited articulation of his position in a lengthy blog which he urges people not to demonize Republican, affirms the establishment’s importance and uses available technology to share his views.
+He contributes a spirited articulation of his position in a lengthy blog post which urges people not to demonize Republicans, affirms the establishment’s importance and uses available technology to share his views.

-Bai writes the afterword during the throes of Obama and Clinton’s fight for the Democratic nomination.
-The section includes the following somewhat prescient thought:
+Written during the throes of Obama and Clinton’s fight for the Democratic nomination, the afterword includes the following somewhat prescient thought: